kshlsa/fortress/docs/validators/quickstart/binary.md

 Other values can be changed in the same way.

 Alternatively, we can directly make the changes to the config values in one place at client.toml.
-It is under the path of `.torque/config/client.toml` in the folder where we installed torque:
+It is under the path of `.fortress/config/client.toml` in the folder where we installed fortress:

 ```toml
 ############################################################################